How to Stay Well-Rested When Traveling

 Conclusion

 We all know that things are bound to alter from the itinerary during travel, and nothing can be planned for 100 percent.
-But, preparing ahead of time by packing a couple of rest-boosting items and being aware of ways to sleep better, even how to sleep on an airplane, can help you prevent fatigue before it happens.
+But, preparing ahead of time by packing a couple of rest-boosting items and being aware of ways to sleep better can help you prevent fatigue before it happens.

-This will help you to make most out of your vacation and enjoy your time off.
+This will help you to make most out of your vacation and enjoy your time off, whether you’re aiming for the full sleep tourism experience or not.

 What helps you sleep better when traveling?
 Does travel throw off how well you can sleep?
 Do you prioritize sleep while on the road?